 Research for the 2012 CSS survey was conducted during October and November 2011.
-In the question from which the data for the above graph was derived, residents were asked to name the top three needs that all in Cape Town should prioritise.
+In the question from which the data for the graph below was derived, residents were asked to name the top three needs that all in Cape Town should prioritise.
 The answers were then used to provide the composite for the various priorities graphed on the y-axis.
 Many priorities tend to hover within a range of scores, rising or dropping a few points annually.
-Priorities with significantly declining scores are 'Building and maintaining existing infrastructure' and 'Addressing HIV/ Aids'.
-Priorities showing increases are 'Preventing crime', 'Fighting corruption', 'Having an open and accountable government' and 'Enforcing traffic and other bylaws'.
+Priorities with significantly declining scores are "Building and maintaining existing infrastructure" and "Addressing HIV/Aids".
+Priorities showing increases are "Preventing crime", "Fighting corruption", "Having an open and accountable government" and "Enforcing traffic and other bylaws".